snorbi07/YetAnotherMinesweeperClone/README.md

 #### The internet isn't full with Scala.js answers, libraries, resources...
 You are mostly on your own.
 Even ClojureScript has more resources available.
 The tutorial and the handbook is quite nice though.

+#### Debugging ain't pretty when it comes to Scala standard libraries
+You do have source mapping, however Scala types such as List for example do not have a pretty representation